-Plant your citrus trees in May
+Plant your lemon trees in May

 The cool autumn mornings have arrived, but the soil temperature in our gardens continues to hold its warmth throughout the day.
 This is the ideal time to get outdoors and plant a few citrus trees.
 Citrus trees are among the most rewarding trees to grow.
 They have thick glossy leaves, perfumed white flowers each spring and are laden with fruit in winter.
 ASQ Garden & Landscape has plenty of citrus varieties available for those looking to add something more than just the humble lemon tree to their space.

-Citrus trees have plenty of surface roots and are very hungry for nutrients.
+Lemon trees have plenty of surface roots and are very hungry for nutrients.
 Before planting, build up your soil with heaps of manure, compost and gypsum.
 It's best not to add fertiliser initially.
 Wait until the early spring and summer before adding fertiliser to give them the best start and a prolific growth period for the first year.

 Over winter, you can expect some yellowing in the foliage due to the cold.
+If you need, bring in a photo or video and our team of horticuluralists can take a look any yellow leaves and your tree.

 You'll see a massive range of citrus at ASQ Garden & Landscape with plenty to choose from, including some of our favourites such as Lisbourne Lemon, Lemonade Lemons, Cara Cara Oranges, Finger Lime' Rainforest Pearl' and Tahitian Lime.